 P.S.
 Carry card or lots of cash, entrance fees are hefty for foreigners.
 Worth it though.

 Take a ferry from The Gateway of India to The Elephanta Caves.

 Mumbai is often synonymous with its most famous landmark, The Gateway of India.
-But somehow, lesser known, though undoubtedly still well known, is the allure of the Elephanta Caves.
-The caves were mysteriously wondrously carved into the rocks of an island easily accessible by ferry and this UNESCO site is definitely worth a visit.
+But somehow, lesser known, is the allure of the Elephanta Caves.
+The caves were mysteriously wondrously carved into the rocks on an island-easily accessible by ferry-and this UNESCO site is definitely worth a visit.